open5e/open5e/source/equipment/magic-items/gem-of-brightness.rst

 *Wondrous item, rare (requires attunement)*

 This gem has 3 charges.
-As an action, you can speak the gem’s command word and expend 1 charge.
+As an action, you can speak the gem's command word and expend 1 charge.
 For the next 10 minutes, you have truesight out to 120 feet when you peer through the gem.